huwf/PA2577/NOTES.md

 TODO: Find out if it would work when running `puppet apply` later...

+## `which puppet`

+If running as vagrant user, the puppet environment will be in a different place compared to running as root.

+    vagrant@appserver:~$ sudo puppet config print environmentpath
+    /etc/puppetlabs/code/environments
+    vagrant@appserver:~$ puppet config print environmentpath
+    /home/vagrant/.puppetlabs/etc/code/environments

 ### Puppet apply

 To keep masterless Puppet updated we need to regularly update from git.
 Symlink the mounted directory from Vagrant to the environment, and run `git pull` on it every 15 minutes.